gorgarp/TorchPass/README.md

 TorchPass can operate in two main modes: training (`train`) and generation (`generate`).
 The functionality can be controlled using command-line arguments.

+A sample model has been uploaded to Sample/model.pth.
+It was trained over many hours using a custom dataset.

 ### Training Mode

 To train the model, use the following command: